sveltejs/kit/documentation/faq/80-integrations.md

 **Yarn 3 global cache**

 One of the more interesting features of Yarn Berry is the ability to have a single global cache for packages, instead of having multiple copies for each project on the disk.
-However, setting **enableGlobalCache** to true causes building to fail, so it is recommended to add the following to the `.yarnrc.yml` file:
+However, setting `enableGlobalCache` to true causes building to fail, so it is recommended to add the following to the `.yarnrc.yml` file:
 ```
 nodeLinker: node-modules
 ```
-This will cause packages to be downloaded into a local node_modules directory but avoids the above problem and is you're best bet for using version 3 of yarn at this point in time.
+This will cause packages to be downloaded into a local node_modules directory but avoids the above problem and is your best bet for using version 3 of Yarn at this point in time.